CollinErickson/GauPro/cran-comments.md

-I fixed the warning on CRAN.
-I received an email that I had to fix these issues by 5/28 or it would be removed from CRAN, and then another email last saying that I had until 6/20.
+I received an email from Brian Ripley on 8/27 that I needed to fix this package.

-I'm not sure I'm using the R-Hub checks the right way now that there are 24 choices.
-I picked a handful on a variety of platforms, I hope that is good enough.

-Mac builder (`devtools::check_mac_release()`) didn't work for me, but I ran both of the MacOS options in R-Hub with no issues.
-The Mac build link just gives a 404 error.
+One of my other packages, ContourFunctions, had been removed from CRAN, and this package was failing noSuggests.
+I have resubmitted ContourFunctions.
+I fixed this package so that everything in Suggests was moved to Depends or is only used within requireNamespace.

 ## Test environments
 * local Windows 11 install, R 4.4.0